Health checks for guarded rollouts

 - Verify the event name, properties, and context data in the SDK code.

-checkoutCompletedevent is sent again. - Review the Activity tab to confirm that LaunchDarkly is receiving new metric events.
+checkoutCompletedevent is sent again. - Confirm in the Activity tab that LaunchDarkly receives new metric events.